-Students must maintain a 3.5 grade point average in order to remain in the program.
-If a student's average falls below 3.5, he or she will be placed on probation and be allowed a semester to bring his or her grade point average back to a minimum 3.5.
-If the student's grade point average stays below 3.5 for two semesters, the student will be suspended from the University Honors Program.
-A student may also be suspended from the program for academic or ethical misconduct.
+If a student's average falls below 3.2, he or she will be placed on probation and be allowed two semesters to bring his or her grade point average back to a minimum 3.2 in order to take honors courses.
+If the student's grade point average stays below 3.2 for two semesters, the student will be suspended from the University Honors Program.
 A student seeking readmission to the University Honors Program may reapply once after suspension.